In-Person or Live Events? How to Create a Seamless Hybrid Event Experience

 Posted on March 16, 2023

 Hybrid events – events running in a physical venue with in-person attendees and simultaneously occurring online – are increasingly popular.
-They make events far more accessible and can be recorded for posterity (among other benefits).
+They make events far more accessible and can be recorded for posterity.

 However, hybrid events aren’t always easy to organize.
 Timings and tech can be hard to coordinate, causing frustrating delays and a less-than-seamless experience.